difference between guided and unguided media

 In summary, the main difference between guided and unguided media is that guided media uses a physical pathway to transmit data signals, while unguided media uses wireless transmission technology without a physical pathway.
 The choice of transmission media depends on various factors such as distance, bandwidth, cost, and reliability.
 Understanding the difference between guided and unguided media can help network designers choose the most appropriate transmission media for their specific requirements.

-See also difference between therapy and psychiatrist
+See also difference between solid and liquid

 Table difference between guided and unguided media